sizovs/sizovs.github.io/_posts/2019-03-21-the-best-developer-conferences.md

 **Date:** 6–7 Dec 2019

 [![Conference](/images/are_you_in.png)](https://devternity.com)
 DevTernity is one of the most demanded developer conferences in Europe.
-Located in beautiful city of Riga, this conference focuses on the core skills paramount to your success – coding, architecture and leadership.
+Located in beautiful city of Riga, this conference focuses on coding, architecture and leadership skills.
 The first conference's day is packed with high-quality talks.
 The second day is devoted to full-day workshops.
-This conference is in demand among developers and tickets are rarely available. **If you can get ticket to this one – lucky you.**
+This conference is in demand among developers and tickets are rarely available. **If you can get ticket to this event – lucky you.**
 <br>
 [Tickets](https://devternity.com){: .button-emph }